Aircraft in fiction: Stearman C3

 A Stearman C3R featured in the 1958 film No Place to Land directed by Albert C. Gannaway and starring John Ireland.
 The film was a drama about crop-duster pilots in post-war rural California competing with each other for work.

 Stinson Model A

 A static replica of a Stinson Model A was featured in the 1988 Australian TV-film The Riddle of the Stinson which starred Jack Thompson.
 The film was a dramatisation of the true-life crash of an Australian Airlines Stinson in Queensland in 1937 which claimed the lives of 5 men and the subsequent rescue of two survivors ten days later by local Bernard O'Reilly who treked into the rainforest and found the crash site.

 Sukhoi Su-24

 The Su-24 is featured in the 2021 Russian film Sky (Небо), depicting the events surrounding the Turkish shootdown of a Russian Su-24 in 2015.

-Sukhoi Su-25

-The Sukhoi Su-25 appears in the 2005 film Mirror Wars: Reflection One.

-Sukhoi Su-27 and derivatives

-Su-27 variants feature prominently in the Ace Combat video game series, often being the aircraft of choice for main antagonists.
-Examples include the Yellow Squadron Su-37s in Ace Combat 04: Shattered Skies; Strigon Team Su-33s in Ace Combat 6: Fires of Liberation; Andrei Markov's Su-35S in Ace Combat: Assault Horizon; and Sol Squadron Su-30M2s and Mihaly A. Shilage's Su-30SM in Ace Combat 7: Skies Unknown.